Yasas-Sri/Comment-Search-Extension/README.md

 # Comment Searcher Extension

-A Chrome extension that allows you to search for specific words or phrases in YouTube and Reddit comments with advanced highlighting and navigation features.
+A Firefox extension that allows you to search for specific words or phrases in YouTube and Reddit comments with advanced highlighting and navigation features.
+(Chrome version is coming soon)

 ## Extension
 ```